Skip to content

 • The report.
 You receive a personalised avoid list, a superfoods list, and supplement suggestions.

 The load-bearing claim is the company’s: that this activity data predicts which foods help or harm your biome.
-That’s a reasonable mechanism, and it’s also a vendor claim — the strongest independent validation here is thinner than the marketing implies, so the right posture is to treat the report as a structured experiment, not a lab diagnosis.
+That’s a reasonable mechanism, and it’s also a vendor claim — independent evidence on translating microbiome data into individualised diet advice is still developing, thinner than the marketing implies, so the right posture is to treat the report as a structured experiment, not a lab diagnosis.

 The gut-brain axis: how your microbiome touches your mood

 Here’s a fact that gets quoted constantly and mangled almost as often: roughly 90% of your body’s serotonin is made in the gut, not the brain.
-True — but the part that matters is the part the headlines drop.
-That gut serotonin largely does not cross the blood-brain barrier, so it isn’t dosing your mood directly the way an antidepressant would.
+Broadly true — the usual estimates run around 90–95%, produced mainly by enterochromaffin cells in the gut lining.
+But the part that matters is the part the headlines drop.
+Gut and brain serotonin are made by different enzymes and run as effectively separate pools: peripheral serotonin does not meaningfully cross the blood-brain barrier, so it isn’t dosing your mood directly the way an antidepressant would.
+What gut serotonin does influence is local — motility, secretion — and it signals upward largely through vagal afferent fibres rather than by travelling to the brain in the blood.

 What it does instead is more interesting and better documented: gut microbes influence the brain through the vagus nerve, the immune system, and metabolites like short-chain fatty acids and tryptophan derivatives.
 The gut-brain axis is real and actively researched; the mechanism is signalling, not a simple serotonin pipeline.
 So a microbiome that metabolises tryptophan poorly may be one input into low mood or fog — but it is one input among many, and “fix your gut to fix your brain” is a hypothesis worth testing, not a settled prescription.
 Viome can flag whether the precursor machinery looks active; it cannot promise that adjusting it will lift your mood.